uriegel/dyn-dns-update/README.md

 # dyn-dns-update
-DynDns client based on rust for Linux
+DynDns client based on rust for Linux.
 Similar to ddclient

 ## Installation